Kihumba/private-/Phase-C/Rails-Learning-Outcomes/Curriculum/10 - Asset Pipeline/README.md

 Skill Description
 ----------
-This outcome touches on asset pipeline as a tool and mechanism by which Javascript files, stylesheets, and images are processed and prepared for use by the browser.
+The Fellow can effectively utilize asset pipeline as a method to allow their application to process Javascript files, stylesheets, and images, and prepare them for use by the browser.

 Outputs
 ----------
-- In checkpoint two and simulation project, make use of rails asset pipeline to manage all your application assets(Javascript, css, images, sass etc)
+After attaining this skill, and as a demonstration of it, I should be able to make use of asset pipeline to manage all my Rails application's assets (Javascript, css, images, sass etc).
-- Write a blog post on rails asset pipeline.

 ----------
 ## **Knowledge**